What HR Lessons Did I Learn Whilst Managing Mergers and Acquisitions?

 A successful organisation creates short-term wins during the integration process as a means of reducing resistance and combating organisational fatigue.
 The creation of successive short-term wins builds capacity for the long-haul organisational transformation effort.

-To understand the whole concept it shows that there is a lot to learn about managing the transition period from a HR perspective, optimising short-term performance, keeping the highest percent of talent and integrating HR processes and systems.
+To understand the whole concept it shows that there is a lot to learn about managing the transition period from a people operations perspective, optimising short-term performance, keeping the highest percent of talent and integrating HR processes and systems.

 Yet, a research study that under builds some of this feeling details that surveyed personnel managers who have been involved in a corporate merger or acquisition, while measuring employee job satisfaction before and after a combination of criteria, such as pay levels, participation in the decision-making process, opportunity for professional growth and overall job satisfaction, measured that all factors decreased in the acquired companies, in particular job security, perhaps because of the ambiguity and uncertainty of job retention felt both by employees and manager.